RocketChat/docs-old/guides/administration/admin-panel/integrations/nextcloud-and-webdav.md

 # Nextcloud and WebDAV integrations

 You can integrate Nextcloud with any application that uses the WebDAV protocol.
-Rocket.Chat offers seamless integration between Nexcloud and the Rocket.Chat server.
+Rocket.Chat offers seamless integration between Nextcloud and the Rocket.Chat server.

 With this integration, you can access, browse, navigate your Nextcloud directories and share files from your Nextcloud server all within Rocket.Chat.